 Three Ways To Blend Two Images In Photoshop

 In this tutorial, I'll show you three easy ways to blend two images together in Photoshop!
 We'll start with the most basic way to blend images, and that's by using the Opacity option in the Layers panel.
 Then we'll look at how to get more interesting and creative results using Photoshop's layer blend modes.
 And finally, we'll learn how to blend two images seamlessly together using a layer mask.
 I'll also include a quick tip in each of the three sections to help speed up your workflow and get the best results.
-I'll be using Photoshop CC but this tutorial is fully compatible with Photoshop CS6.

 Let's get started!